awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 The destination AWS Region must have the same database engine version available as the source AWS Region\.

 1. For **New DB Snapshot Identifier**, type the name of the DB snapshot copy\.

+   You can make multiple copies of an automated backup or manual snapshot, but each copy must have a unique identifier\.

 1. \(Optional\) For **Target Option Group**, choose a new option group\.